carlos-illobre/itcrowd/README.md

 nyc: Generates the coverage
 sqlite3: In memory database to run the tests
 supertest: Emulates ajax calls and provides some test asserts

+But all of that is deprecated, a graphql implementation fits much better to solve this problem.

 ## Goal